gurhantekoglu/gurhantekoglu/README.md

 # Hi there 🤙

+I am a self-motivated and learning passionate person.
+Analytical thinking and developing others with his knowledge areas are the main strengths of me.
+I believes that every day, my should be more equipped than previous day.
+Continuous learning and sharing experience are the motivation boosters for me.

 I have been improving myself in the fields of based on enterprise architect and software development principles, layered software development with the understanding object-oriented programming, database management systems.
 I am disciplined, compatible with teamwork and attached ethical values.

 <p align="left">